-The day use car park was in the Lemonthyme Lodge complex.
-From there, we walked along a 4wd track up the hill past the manager's residence and continue onwards up the hill until the track started to level out and descend.
-Along the way, we noticed a nice lookout with a sign and picnic table to catch our breath on the ascent.
+From the day use car park, we walked up a 4wd track that climbed a hill past the manager's residence (of the Lemonthyme Lodge) then continued onwards up the hill until the track started to level out and descend.
+Along this ascent, we noticed a nice lookout with a sign and picnic table so we used this vista as a chance for us to catch our breaths and take some photos before continuing on.
+Had we brought a picnic, we could have even chilled out at the picnic table there while enjoying the views.

-As the track started to descend from its apex, we see a signed fork where we had a choice of continuing on the 4wd track or taking the steep primitive track down to Champagne Falls.
-We did a little bit of a boulder scramble to get right in front of the falls.
-Bridal Veil Falls was further up the creek on the 4wd track.
+Next, just as the track started to descend from its apex, we saw a signed fork where we had a choice of continuing on the 4wd track or taking the steep primitive track down to Champagne Falls.
+We opted to do the latter, where after walking through some lush rainforest settings, we eventually found ourselves before the falls.
+We had to scramble a bit to try to improve our views since there were boulders and foliage conspiring to reduce how much of the falls that we could see.

-Directions: The trailhead is at the Lemonthyme Lodge.
+Directions: The trailhead was at the Lemonthyme Lodge.
+To get there, we took two different approaches.

-Alternatively, from Cradle Valley turnoff drive east on Wilmot Rd (C132) for about 18km to the signed Lemonthyme Lodge turnoff to the right.
-About 8km from the Cradle Valley turnoff, there's supposed to be an access road to Quaile Falls, but we couldn't find the car park and the Cradle Valley Visitor Centre folks said the access to the falls was closed.
+About 8km from the Cradle Valley turnoff, there was supposed to be an access road to Quaile Falls, but we couldn't find the car park and the Cradle Valley Visitor Centre folks said the access to the falls was closed due to private property.

 For the record, we kind of took an indirect route from Devonport by going south on the B14 and then on the C166 to the C132.
-Not the best way to go, but we got there.
+Not the best way to go, but we got there nonetheless.

 It bode ill.
 "I can't remember the last time it rained," the man in Devonport had said.
 And there I was looking forward to photographing waterfalls.
 Things change though;...[more]